lsst-dm/dmtn-183/index.rst

 Writes to the object store are handled by a Kafka consumer which copies alert packets from the main Kafka topic into the alert database.

-Reads are servered with a lightweight HTTP service and accompanying client library which allow retrieval by alert ID of any packet.
+Reads are served with a lightweight HTTP service and accompanying client library which allow retrieval by alert ID of any packet.

 This satisfies each of the primary use cases:
  - As a **historical record**: By consuming from the actual written Kafka stream, we can be sure that we are storing alert packets as they were actually sent.